Cadw sites:

 Day five

 Explore Swansea and Gower today.
-Head to the Gower, an 18 mile (29 km) long peninsula which was designated the UK's first Area of Outstanding Natural Beauty (AONB).
+Head to the Gower, an 18 mile (29 km) long peninsula which, in 1956, was designated the first National Landscape (formerly AONB) in the UK.
 Visit open moors, grazed common land, salt marshes and beautiful beaches.
 There are also many historic churches, castles and prehistoric burial sites to explore.
 The Gower Heritage Centre based around an 800 year old water powered mill, with craft workshops and tearooms is worth a visit.
 The centre offers groups guided tours, guided and themed walks, Welsh cream tea, meals and craft workshops and activities.

 Rhossili Bay, Gower, Swansea